dzufferey/3Dprinting/things/FR4_vise/README.md

 1. Preparing the printed parts:
     * Print a copy of `fixed_jaw`, `movable_jaw`, and `back_guide`.
 The models print well without support.
     * Clean the part and make sure the holes have the right size (ream them using 6/4/3mm drill bits)
-2. Preparing the non-printer parts
+2. Preparing the non-printed parts
     * Take 2 M6 nuts and grind two opposite corners to make the nuts _squarish_.
-These nuts will go into the movable jaw and making them square keeps them from moving.
+These nuts will go into the movable jaw and making them square keeps them from rotating.
     * Take 2 M6 nuts and grind them until the exterior is round and has a diameter of 9mm.
 These nuts will go into the fixed jaw and hold the threaded rod.
+These nuts will keep the threaded rod from sliding in the fixed jaw.
 3. Assembly
     * Put the dowel pins in the holes of the fixed jaw and back guide and secure them with glue.
     * Slide the two 6mm rods in the fixed jaw and secure them with glue.